Graphic Design by Stefan Sagmeister

 Line

 The lines in the graphic designs form the foundation of the images.
 The line in the design is used to demonstrate different visual elements.
 First, the line is used to illustrate the shapes of the images.
-Also, line help in suggesting the form, structure, and pattern of the images.
-Also, the line in the images shows in-depth of the color.
-For instance, in the graphic design there line different each image from one another (Downs 87).
-This helps to show calmness of design.
+Also, lines help in suggesting the form, structure, and pattern of the images.
+Also, the line in the images shows in-depth color.
+For instance, in graphic design there line different each image from one another (Downs 87).
+This helps to show the calmness of the design.
 The different lines in the images help in capturing the viewers’ attention while viewing the images.

 Shape

 The Graphic designs consist of different shapes.
-First, the surface is rectangular and it appears changing depending on the viewpoint.
+First, the surface is rectangular, and it appears to change depending on the viewpoint.
 The designer used the perspective technique while designing the image.
-Thus, the image has circle type of shape which controls the viewers feeling by representing a continuous process.
-This is true because if even we literary interpret the image, one can say that the image was photographed when someone was in process eating.
+Thus, the image has a circle-type of shape, which controls the viewers feeling by representing a continuous process.
+This is true because if even we literary interpret the image, one can say that the image was photographed when someone was in the process of eating.
 Thus, the shape is more triangular which leads the eye in an upward movement.

 Tone

-The tone is the lightness or darkness of a color in artwork.
+The tone is the lightness or darkness of a color in an artwork.
 The tonal values are influenced to alter the image’s perspective.
-The graphic design the color tone is used to create a contrast between light and dark.
-This helps the view to identify the images and relate them to real objects.
+In the graphic design, the color tone is used to create a contrast between light and dark.
+This helps the viewers to identify the images and relate them to real objects.
 Also, the designer used to create an illusion of form.

 Color